 Those that know me well understand that I am passionate about the sport of football.
 Early in my professional career, I coached college football.
 These days I get my “football fix” working with a local high school football team in the evenings.
 It was with that team after the last day of summer camp heading into the fall that I shared the above quotes.

 The quotes speak to a certain way of thinking, of doing things, a competitive spirit.
 As a coach, we preach to our players to take the same approach to life as they do to football.
 We call that the “carryover effect”.
 Defined a carryover effect is an effect that “carries over” from one experimental condition to another (1).

-I would urge all community pharmacists, owners, and technicians to learn the basics of running Rx inventory, to apply the passion they have for patient care and let it “carryover” to business care.
-Because if you are not adherent in caring for the business it will fail, just like if a patient is not adherent in taking their meds, their treatment plan will fail.
+I would urge all community pharmacists, owners, and technicians to learn the basics of running Rx inventory, to apply the passion they have for patient care and let it “carryover” to “business care” (the financial health of your business).
+Because if you are not adherent in caring for the business it will fail, just like if a patient is not adherent in taking their meds., their treatment plan will fail.

-Datarithm can help “carryover” your passion of patient care to the business of pharmacy by helping you control your Rx inventory allowing your pharmacy to “treat like a champion today”.
+Datarithm can help “carryover” your passion of patient care to the business of pharmacy by helping you control your Rx inventory allowing your pharmacy to “care like a champion today”.